TheVolatileV/TechnicalWritingProject2/pages/setup.rst

     .. image:: ../images/setup/jdk/2.png

 #.
-To download the JDK you must accept Oracle's Binary Code License Agreement for Java SE.
+To download the JDK you must accept `Oracle's Binary Code License Agreement for Java SE <http://www.oracle.com/technetwork/java/javase/terms/license/index.html>`_.
 If you decide not to accept the license agreement, you cannot download the JDK and will not be able to develop Java.

     .. image:: ../images/setup/jdk/3.png